38 Eastwood Drive, Suite 401

-It might seem sometimes as though people would just rather do away with advertising altogether, especially with people today being able to skip commercials during TV shows and install ad-blockers on their computers.
+It sometimes seems as though people would just rather do away with TV advertising, especially with the ability to skip commercials during TV shows and install ad-blockers on their computers.
 However, studies show people do not view all advertising mediums the same way.
-When it comes to overall intrusiveness, people tend to have a far less favorable view of online advertising, with 73% claiming they found it irritating (the highest percentage of those who felt the same way about traditional advertising was just 36%).
+Regarding overall intrusiveness, people tend to have a far less favorable view of online advertising.
+In fact, 73% found it irritating, which is the highest percentage of those who felt the same way about traditional advertising was just 36%).

 Another advantage traditional advertising has is its clear impact on people’s spending choices.
 In the aforementioned survey, 9 out of 10 people said ads did influence them to make a purchase, with 81% of Millennials saying an ad did sway them within the last 30 days.
-And of all advertising methods, traditional proved to have the greatest influence: 60% for TV and 45% for print vs 43% for online ads and 42% for social media.
+And of all advertising methods, traditional proved to have the greatest influence: 60% for TV and 45% for print vs 43% for online ads, and 42% for social media.

 Businesses know how advantageous it is to have a clear view of whether or not their marketing efforts are successful.
 But while many companies are investing more and more money in social media ads, 45% of those companies’ CMOs say they are unable to make any definitive statements about its impact, and therefore cannot attest to the benefits of an all-online approach.
 Also, 6 out of 10 small businesses are unable to track their online advertising ROI, and 62% feel Facebook ads do not do a satisfactory job of targeting their demographics.